Conflict Dynamics International develops and implements innovative

 Dr Samuels has taught Leadership at Harvard University and Law at Oxford University, and has consulted to the World Bank, DFID, the US Department of State, the Clinton Foundation and the United Nations, among other influential institutions.
 She holds a Doctorate in Law from Oxford University and a Masters in Public Administration from the Harvard Kennedy School.
 Kirsti lives in Manhattan, and despite her many travels, she always looks forward to coming home to New York City.

-Liz Gaere, Country Director, Governance and Peacebuilding, South Sudan Program
+Liz Gaere, Country Director, Peacebuilding, South Sudan Program

 Liz is Team-Leader for Conflict Dynamics' work on political accommodation in the